-About Free Wheelchair Mission (FWM)
+About Free Wheelchair Mission

-Free Wheelchair Mission is a humanitarian, faith-based nonprofit that designs and manufactures cost-efficient, durable wheelchairs for individuals living with a disability in underresourced nations.
+Free Wheelchair Mission is a humanitarian, faith-based nonprofit that designs and manufactures cost-efficient, durable wheelchairs for individuals living with a disability in underresourced countries.
 Wheelchairs are distributed with a message of God's love for the recipient.

-In collaboration with a network of like-minded partners, Free Wheelchair Mission has distributed more than one million wheelchairs to those in need in 93 countries around the world, providing renewed dignity, independence, and hope through the gift of mobility, at no cost to the recipient.
+In collaboration with a network of like-minded partners, Free Wheelchair Mission has distributed 1.3 million wheelchairs to those in need in 94 countries around the world, providing renewed dignity, independence, and hope through the gift of mobility, at no cost to the recipient.